Open and solved problems concerning polarized partition relations

-By previous papers we know to get the strong relation $\binom{\lambda^+}{\lambda}\rightarrow \binom{\lambda^+}{\lambda}^{1,1}_2$ for every supercompact cardinal $\lambda$ (see \cite{GaSh995}).
-For a singular cardinal $\mu$, we introduced a positive consistency result under the assumption that $\mu$ is a limit of measurable cardinals (see \cite{GaSh949}).
-An improvement of the method yielded the same for singulars which are limit of inaccessible cardinals, or even limit of strong limit cardinals.
+By previous papers we know how to force the strong relation $\binom{\lambda^+}{\lambda}\rightarrow \binom{\lambda^+}{\lambda}^{1,1}_2$ for every supercompact cardinal $\lambda$ (see \cite{MR3201820}).
+For a singular cardinal $\mu$, we introduced a positive consistency result under the assumption that $\mu$ is a limit of measurable cardinals (see \cite{MR2987137}).
+An improvement of the method yielded the relation $\binom{\mu^+}{\mu}\rightarrow \binom{\mu^+}{\mu}^{1,1}_2$ for singulars which are limit of inaccessible cardinals, or even limit of strong limit cardinals.
 Of course, more properties are required for this consistency result, but one can force it.
-This appears in \cite{GaSh995}.
+This appears in \cite{MR3201820}.

-The process of replacing measurability by merely strong inaccessibility, excavated the fact that large cardinals are not realy needed for these strong results.
-What we realy need is captured in the following metamathematical idea, which serves in many other theorems:
+The process of replacing measurability by merely strong inaccessibility, excavated the fact that large cardinals are not really needed for these strong results.
+What we actually need is captured in the following metamathematical idea, which serves in many other theorems:

 The appropriate pcf assumption is not always at hand.
 But in our case it is possible to force the required assumption for every singular cardinal.
 Suppose $\mu$ is a singular cardinal.
-We shall prove that the strong polarized relation $\binom{\mu^+}{\mu}\rightarrow \binom{\mu^+}{\mu}^{1,1}_2$ is consistent with ZFC (by ZFC we include the assumption that a supercompact cardinal exists in the ground model).
-This holds, in particular, for the baby case of $\mu=\aleph_\omega$.
+By forcing over a model of ZFC with the existence of a supercompact cardianl, we obtain a model of ZFC in which $\binom{\aleph_{\alpha+1}}{\aleph_\alpha} \rightarrow \binom{\aleph_{\alpha+1}}{\aleph_\alpha}^{1,1}_2$ holds for any prescribed limit non-inaccessible ordinal $\alpha$.
+This holds, in particular, for the first singular cardinal $\mu=\aleph_\omega$.

 Before seeking into the detailed proofs, let us try to explain what we realy need for the strong polarized relation.
 Let $\mu$ be a singular cardinal, and let $\kappa$ be the cofinality of $\mu$.
 We may assume that $\mu$ is strong limit, and enough GCH holds below $\mu$.
 This can be forced for every $\mu$, and we shall need it in the proof.
 By a straightforward generalization of Theorem \ref{ErHaRado} we know that for getting the positive relation $\binom{\mu^+}{\mu}\rightarrow \binom{\mu^+}{\mu}^{1,1}_2$ we must increase $2^\mu$.
 In the case of countable cofinality we can do it with full GCH below $\mu$ (see \cite{MR0491183}, \cite{MR0491184} and \cite{MR823777}), and in the case of uncountable cofinality we will maintain enough GCH below $\mu$ to provide the combinatorial result on the one hand, and the ability to increase $2^\mu$ on the other hand.